 Decline in London Room Rental Demand

-Commuter Towns Experience Rising Popularity
+Commuter Towns See Rising Popularity

 Affordability and Changing Priorities